No-Needle, No-Scalpel Vasectomy

 - You may return to work the day after the procedure, however if it is a physically strenuous job. for example landscaping, heavy lifting, etc. we recommend you take 2 – 3 days off.

-- Sports may be resumed after approximately 3 days rest as well.
+- Sports may be resumed after approximately 3-5 days but giving it 1 week would be the best advice.

 - Sexually activity may be resumed after 2 days.
 Some blood may be noticed in your ejaculate initially but this resolves quickly and is nothing to be concerned about.